Guardianship Attorneys in Houston and Surrounding Areas

 If you wish to become a guardian for an individual who is unable to care for themselves, either due to physical or mental incapacity, you must petition the probate court after obtaining a qualified physician’s letter.

 Guardianship cases involve several different people and moving pieces.
-This is why we recommend consulting a Houston guardianship attorney to explain your legal options and prepare you for the process.
+This is why we recommend consulting a guardianship attorney in Houston to explain your legal options and prepare you for the process.

 The Applicant (or in rare cases, Co-Applicants), who seeks to be named Guardian of the Person and/or Guardian of the Estate of the Proposed Ward must pass a background check and other eligibility requirements under Texas law; and new legislation now requires the Applicant to complete training outside of court before the hearing on the merits.